aramosro/challenge/README.md

 Upgrade to a production application
 ===================================

-To convert this basic app to a "production" app, I consider to improve some actions nd add some new functionalities:
+To convert this basic app to a "production" app, I consider to improve some actions and add some new functionalities:

 - use a real database(MySQL, PostgreSQL, Oracle,..).
 - add a framework to database management as spring data, mybatis ...